 According to independent Chinese-language media: “[T]he Chinese Communist Party has become the biggest threat in the Taiwan Strait region and the entire world.
-U.S. President Trump has clearly identified the Chinese Communist Party as the number one strategic opponent of the United States and launched a comprehensive counterattack against the Chinese Communist Party from various fields such as economy, military, science and technology, human rights, and ideology.
+U.S. President Trump has clearly identified the Chinese Communist Party as the number one strategic opponent of the United States and launched a comprehensive counterattack against the Chinese Communist Party in various fields such as economy, military, science and technology, human rights, and ideology.
 Taiwan is at the forefront of confrontation between the free world and the CCP.”

 Since Taiwan stands for part of the free world, the CCP being a threat to the free world is also a threat to the future of Taiwan’s youth.
 Tsai managed to put the needs of the Taiwanese youth at the forefront of her political efforts, signaling that the future of Taiwan’s youth was a core target of her party’s efforts.

-5. Tsai’s attitude toward the United States
+5. Tsai Ing-wen’s attitude toward the United States

 The United States is considered to be the most powerful country in the world.
 A prevailing notion is that having good relations with the United States is an important base for political leaders around the world to establish their foothold in their own countries and on the international stage.